Yandex Cloud

 • <IAM_token>: IAM token used for authentication.

-• <folder_ID>: ID of the folder the project and node are created in.
+• <folder_ID>: ID of the folder where the project and node were created.

 {